wighawag/hardhat-deploy-ethers/README.md

 ## Environment extensions

-This plugins adds an `ethers` object to the Hardhat Runtime Environment.

-This object has add some extra `hardhat-deploy` specific functionalities.
+This object has add some extra `hardhat-deploy` specific functionalities by adding new extra field to `hre.ethers`

-### Provider object

-A `provider` field is added to `ethers`, which is an `ethers.providers.Provider` automatically connected to the selected network.

 ### Helpers